lzulauf/qiemem_stages/stages/README.md

 	- Fast: 1, 2, 3, 4, 5, 6, 7, 8, 12, 16
     - Hold the segment's button and move its slider to change LFO range.
 LFO range is indicated by the speed of the mode indicator LED's cycle.
 Frequency has been capped at ~7khz.
     - Holding the button and moving the slider to the very top will activate the audio-rate oscillator added to the official firmware in v1.2.
 These oscillators are fully bandlimited and have more diverse set of timbers.
+    - Holding the button while you patch the gate input will cause the LFO to reset on triggers instead of clocking.
 - **Time range control for ramp segments**:
     - Hold button and move slider to bottom (fast: 1 ms to 2.2 sec), middle (default: 1 ms to 16 sec), or top (slow: 16 sec to 13 min).
     - Note: Unlike with LFOs, CV range is unchanged.